ferderber/co-bot/README.md

-**pleb-bot** is a Discord.JS bot.
+**co-bot** is a Discord.JS bot.
 It plays sounds, clears chat, gives players EXP for being in the chat

 #Requirements
 - MongoDB